Buying A House As A Single Woman: A How-To Guide

 Pros

-- Building equity: Building equity as a single homeowner allows you to grow your net worth through a real estate asset.
+• Building equity: Building equity allows you to build your net worth through real estate.

-- Independence: As a homeowner, there are no landlords to answer to.
-Instead, you have full control over your space.
-With that, you have the final say over all repairs, furniture, and decorations.
+• Independence: As a homeowner, there’s no landlord to answer to.
+You have total control over your space and the final say over any repairs and renovations.

 Cons

-- Financial commitment: When you take out a mortgage, that’s a long-term financial commitment.
-In many cases, you’ll be tied to the mortgage for at least 15 or 30 years.
-Even after the mortgage is paid off, you’ll still have expenses associated with the home, such as property taxes and homeowner’s insurance.
+• Financial commitment: A mortgage is a long-term financial Sometimes, it's as long as 15 or 30 years.
+Even after the mortgage is paid off, you’ll still have homeownership expenses, such as property taxes and homeowners insurance.

-- More responsibility: As a homeowner, you can’t call the landlord if something goes wrong.
-Instead, you’ll be on the hook for keeping up with house maintenance and repairs.
-Or at least paying for a qualified professional to handle it for you.
+• More responsibility: You can’t call the landlord if something goes wrong.
+You’re solely responsible for keeping up with house maintenance and repairs.

-- Less flexibility: Homeownership comes with less flexibility than renting.
-It can be more difficult to travel, take a new job in a different area or move in general.
-If you aren’t ready to commit to a particular area, then homeownership might not be the right move.
+• Less flexibility: Homeownership offers less flexibility than renting, potentially making it harder to travel, take a new job in a different area or move.
+If you aren’t ready to commit to a particular area, homeownership may not be the right move right now.

 The Bottom Line

 As a single woman, homeownership can be a financial game changer.
-It’s a great way to stabilize your finances and bring more control to your living situation.
-Although it’s not the right move for everyone, it could be the right move for you.
+It’s a great way to stabilize your finances and your living situation.
+Look at your finances and credit history and consider what you need to make a home purchase the right move for you.

 Sarah Sharkey